-There are growing concerns regarding the potential for a recurrence of widespread violence in Kenya as the country prepares for the August 2017 general election.
+There remains a serious concern regarding the potential for a recurrence of widespread violence in Kenya in the aftermath of the August 2017 general election.

-On 8 August 2017 Kenyans will vote in the general election, including voting for the President.
-While the previous election in 2013 was relatively peaceful, increased ethnic and political tensions leave populations at risk of a potential recurrence of mass atrocity crimes.
+On 8 August 2017 Kenyans voted in the general election, including voting for the President and county governors.
+While the previous election in 2013 was relatively peaceful, increased ethnic and political tensions have left populations at risk of a potential recurrence of mass atrocity crimes.
 The presidential election was characterized by a close race between Jubilee's candidate, the incumbent President Uhuru Kenyatta, and his main opponent, Raila Odinga of the National Super Alliance (NASA).

-In addition to concerns about political and inter-ethnic violence during the election, attacks by the extremist armed group al-Shabaab have also increased along the Kenya-Somalia border and may discourage voter participation in some areas.
+In addition to concerns about election-related violence, attacks by the extremist armed group al-Shabaab have also increased along the Kenya-Somalia border and may have discouraged voter participation in some areas.
 Beginning in July, eastern counties were placed under curfew after a series of attacks by al-Shabaab.

-The post-election violence in 2007-2008 that left 1,133 Kenyans dead and over 663,000 displaced, led to state-wide structural reforms to avoid a recurrence of violence during future elections.
+Post-election violence in 2007-2008 left 1,133 Kenyans dead and over 663,000 displaced, but led to state wide structural reforms to avoid a recurrence of violence during future elections.
 While the 2013 elections were generally peaceful, the government has relied upon a Kikuyu-Kalenjin political alliance and has been unable to overcome the root causes of some inter-ethnic disputes.
 The government has also fundamentally failed to hold perpetrators of past mass atrocity crimes accountable.

-Despite the government deploying additional police to potential hotspots, security forces sometimes still lack the capacity to actively deter and disrupt threats and mediate inter-communal tensions.
+Despite the government deploying additional police to potential trouble spots, security forces sometimes still lack the capacity to actively deter and disrupt threats or mediate inter-communal tensions.
 The proliferation of arms in Kenya also increases the risk of violence.
 In 2016 Kenya's National Security Council warned that more than half a million illegal weapons were circulating in the country.

-The government needs to take further steps to actively uphold its Responsibility to Protect all Kenyans during the election period.
+The government needs to continue actively upholding its Responsibility to Protect all Kenyans.

 At the invitation of Kenya, the European Union has deployed an Election Observation Mission (EU EOM) to monitor the 2017 general election.
-On 3 July the Chief Observer of the EU EOM warned of the rising threat of possible violence.
 On 5 July the African Union (AU) announced the deployment of an Africa-led Election Observation Mission.
-UN Volunteers will also collaborate with a team of more than 200 peace and cohesion monitors across Kenya.
+UN Volunteers also collaborated with a team of more than 200 peace and cohesion monitors across Kenya.